What is Represent?

 Who is it for?

 The programme is aimed at students aged 11 to 14 who have been excluded from, or who are at risk of being excluded from, mainstream education.
-The content will raise issues that particularly affect girls who have been excluded, or who are at risk of exclusion.
+The content will raise issues that particularly affect girls who have been excluded, self-exclude or who are at risk of exclusion from mainstream education.
 While this group would be an excellent demographic for delivery, we support the idea of opening the programme to mixed groups, as these are important themes for all.

 The sessions can be delivered by teachers and teaching assistants, and sports coaches from football club foundations.
 Training on programme delivery and CPD to support meaningful student discussion is provided.